hkauhanen/cre-power/SCC-ESRC/README.md

 The simulation data were generated on a scientific computing cluster running the SGE queuing system, by code written in R. Here's a brief description of each folder.
 In each case, the simulation outputs reside in the `results` subfolder, the other folders containing inputs and various auxiliary files.
 Each `results` subfolder contains a number of CSV files, each the output of one parallel process.
 To produce the final datasets, these CSV files were concatenated using the utilities provided by [hipster](https://github.com/hkauhanen/hipster).

+Folders `classical_posthoc` and `pbcm` contain post hoc power analyses on data gathered by other people.
+Since I do not own the copyright to these data, they have been redacted here (they would otherwise reside in a subfolder named `data`).

 ## Folder `classical`

 Power analysis of classical CRE detection methods (methods M4--M7 in the manuscript).
 Description of CSV columns (please refer to the manuscript for further details):